okhalaf123/fdi-and-sectoral-productivity-india/README.md

 ## Key Visualizations

-- Output growth decomposition by factor (Growth Accounting)
+- **Growth Accounting Plot**: Showed that the share of productivity in output growth became more prominent after 2004, aligning with the formation of India’s National Manufacturing Competitiveness Council.
-- TFP and FDI trends over time
+- **Moving Average TFP vs FDI Trends**: Revealed parallel trends between national FDI inflows and productivity growth in manufacturing-related sectors.
+Also confirmed flat TFP in low-FDI sectors like Chemicals.
-- Distribution of FDI inflows (% GDP)
+- **FDI Distribution Plot**: Highlighted strong right-skew in FDI inflows, with multiple low-inflow years and fewer surges, affecting model sensitivity.
-- Sector-wise average TFP growth and variability
+- **Average TFP by Sector**: Transport, Manufacturing, and Chemical Products had the highest average TFP growth.
+Several service and natural resource sectors had flat or negative averages.
-- Sector-level correlation between FDI and TFP
+- **Sector-FDI Correlation Plot**: Helped benchmark sectors by their observed correlation with national FDI.
+Some high-growth sectors showed weak correlation, underscoring importance of industry-specific policies.
-- Regression coefficients and confidence intervals by sector
+- **Regression Variable Correlation Matrix**: Checked for multicollinearity between regressors to evaluate regression assumptions.

 ---